andrew/ultimate-awesome/README.md

 - [awesome-mintlify](https://github.com/mintlify/awesome-mintlify) - A curated list of Mintlify resources and examples.
 - [awesome-javascript-mathematics](https://github.com/mycaule/awesome-javascript-mathematics) - A curated list of awesome JavaScript maths libraries and demos.
 - [awesome-ethz](https://github.com/nahakiole/awesome-ethz) - An opinionated list of awesome resources for studying at ethz.
-- [awesome-immersion](https://github.com/nakopylov/awesome-immersion) - Awesome list of tools and resources for language immersion and sentence mining.
 - [awesome-sentiment-attitude-extraction](https://github.com/nicolay-r/awesome-sentiment-attitude-extraction) - A curated list of awesome sentiment analysis studies, in which attitude corresponds to the text position conveyed by Subject towards other Object mentioned in text such as: entities, events, etc.
 - [awesome-hotwire](https://github.com/omarluq/awesome-hotwire) - ⚡ A curated list of awesome Hotwire resources.
 - [awesome-databricks](https://github.com/ossinova/awesome-databricks) - A collection of useful and awesome Databricks resources.